frappe/erpnext_documentation/user/manual/en/buying/request-for-quotation.md

 1. Warehouse can be left blank if 'Maintain Stock' is unticked for the item.
 5. Save and submit.

 A Request for Quotation (RFQ) can also be created from a submitted Material Request.
+Once an RFQ is created, you can print and send them the PDF which will have all the details you entered relevant to the RFQ and receive reply by mail.
+You can also get their reply (Supplier Quotation) from ERPNext itself, see section _3.1 Supplier Quotation by User_.
+However, for a large number of items, your supplier may be more comfortable with an Excel sheet etc.,

 ## 2. Features